State Guide

 Toledo-Lucas County Health Department licenses the MFSO.
 Beginning 2024, all city mobile food vendor applications and renewals are submitted online through the City of Toledo.
 Selling in city parks requires permission from the Division of Parks, Recreation, and Forestry (events@toledo.oh.gov).
 Trucks must keep a 15-foot clean radius and provide their own trash receptacle.

-Akron and small-county districts are the fastest-approving jurisdictions in Ohio.
-Summit County Public Health processes MFSOs at $135 high-risk / $67.50 low-risk in roughly 3–5 weeks — a fraction of the cost and timeline of a Cleveland launch.
-Combined with SB 150 statewide reciprocity, an Akron-headquartered truck can serve Cleveland, Columbus, and Cincinnati events without buying additional health permits.
+Akron approves faster than the big metros.
+Summit County Public Health processes MFSOs in roughly 3–5 weeks, at $358 high-risk / $193 low-risk on its 2026 schedule (both figures include the $28 state fee) — cheaper than Cleveland and on a much shorter clock.
+Combined with statewide license recognition, an Akron-headquartered truck can serve Cleveland, Columbus, and Cincinnati events without buying additional health permits.

 Fees and processes change.
 Verify directly with your local health district and city clerk before submitting applications.